koffiebaard/bionic-reader-chrome/README.md

 # Bionic reader
 A Chrome extension for translating pages to bionic reading, which can be very beneficial to neurodiverse readers.
+[Read more about Bionic Reading here.](https://bionic-reading.com/)

 ## Features